 It was difficult to narrow down, but we’ve put together what we think are some of the best 25 Disneyland secrets, including things that we think are cool and things you can get and do for free.
 We originally shared this list on one of our favorite blogs, "Or So She Says."
 It was so popular, we decided to share it here as well.
 I hope you learn a thing or 25!

 1. Most regular Disneyland visitors know about the Fastpass, but it’s one of the most frequently asked questions by Disneyland newbies.
 For those unfamiliar with the Fastpass system, it’s available for everyone with any type of Disneyland ticket.
-Just look for an attraction with a Fastpass distribution area, slide your ticket into the machine, and you’ll get your ticket back with a reminder ticket that has a return time to ride the attraction using the much shorter Fastpass line.
+Just look for an attraction or entertainment option with a Fastpass distribution area, slide your ticket into the machine, and you’ll get your ticket back with a reminder ticket that has a return time to ride the attraction using the much shorter Fastpass line.

 Although it’s one of the most popular Disneyland ticket features offered, there are some misconceptions, even among Disneyland frequenters.
 Many Disneyland goers assume that you can only have one Fastpass out at a time.
 Not necessarily.
 Pay attention to the small print on the bottom of your Fastpass ticket.
 It will tell you when the next Fastpass is available, normally two hours after collecting a Fastpass.
 That way, if your return time is six hours later, you can get a Fastpass for a different attraction hours before using your first Fastpass.
 Also, Fastpass tickets for Fantasmic and World of Color don’t count as a Fastpass attraction ticket, so you can grab another one right after collecting your show Fastpass.